 Proposals for State-of-the-art Cancer Centre at Cromer Hospital Approved

-Our proposals for the new £4.15million state-of-the-art cancer care and support centre at Cromer and District Hospital have been approved by North Norfolk District Council.
+Work to build a state-of-the-art cancer care and support centre at Cromer and District Hospital has begun.

-In the 2015 local cancer strategy, potential demand for cancer services within the Trust was forecast to increase by over 200% over ten years.
+In the latest local cancer strategy, potential demand for cancer services within the Trust was forecast to increase by over 200 per cent over ten years.

 Currently most people from the Cromer area have to travel to Norwich for treatment and the new centre will enable more people to access cancer treatment and support closer to home.